trailofbits/deepstate/docs/test_harness.md

 Executors need to know what variables are symbolic, that is which should be monitored and used by them in order to explore application state space.
-Symbolic variables will be used as an unknowns in equations during symbolic execution or populated with "random" data by fuzzers.
+Symbolic variables will be used as unknowns in equations during symbolic execution or populated with "random" data by fuzzers.

 There are few ways to declare symbolic variables.